 Table of Contents

-Unless parents give their children a spiritual training which can enable them to follow the way of the Lord, the young will not know God.
-And it is not the will or purpose of the Lord that children lose their way and become disobedient, unappreciative, unholy, intoxicating, lovers of pleasures more than lovers of the truth (Ephesians 6:4).
+Unless parents give their children a spiritual training, at a young age, which can enable them to follow the way of the Lord, the young will not know God.
+And it is not the will or purpose of the Lord that the young ones should lose their way and become disobedient, unappreciative, unholy, intoxicating, lovers of pleasures more than lovers of the truth (Ephesians 6:4).

 Since there is perfect order in heaven (Corinthians 14:33), a Christian home should have order and discipline that it may have peace and happiness.
 If parents neglect to rule their children in love (Hebrews 12:7), how can they hope that their children will be measured as fit companions for the holy angels in heaven?

-Parents should teach their children to obey God and man (Proverbs 3:1).
+Parents should teach their young to obey God and man (Proverbs 3:1).
 The worst thing parents can do to their children is not to correct them when they are misbehaving and to allow them to have their own way (Proverbs 23:13).
-When parents yield to every wish of their children, the children will lose all respect for authority and fall captive to their own selfish desires.
+When parents yield to every wish of their children, the young will lose all respect for authority and fall captive to their own selfish desires.

 In His service,